AI for Recruiting: Less Busywork, Better Hires.

 These are the tasks where AI consistently delivers measurable results:

 1. Resume screening and shortlisting.
-A single job posting can generate 250+ applications.
+A single job posting on Indeed or LinkedIn can generate 250+ applications.
 A recruiter spends an average of 7 seconds per resume on an initial scan.
 AI can review all 250 in under a minute and produce a ranked shortlist based on criteria you define.
 This alone can save 10-15 hours per open role.

 2. Writing and optimizing job descriptions.
 Most job descriptions are too long, full of jargon, or accidentally biased.
 AI can audit your language, suggest improvements, and generate first drafts that you refine.
 What used to take a day takes 20 minutes.